white-gecko/lineage-dump/README.md

 ## Extraction Process

-To run this script you need to clone the lineage wiki into a separate directory so that you have the following rectory setup:
+To run this script you need to clone the lineage wiki into a separate directory so that you have the following directory setup:

 - lineage-rdf
   - data <this directory>